z4kn4fein/stashbox-decoratorextension/README.md

  - Xamarin (Android/iOS/iOS Classic)

 ###Usage
-Register the decorator extension into the container.
+Registering the decorator extension for the container.
 ```c#
 var container = new StashboxContainer();
 container.RegisterExtension(new DecoratorExtension());
 ```
-Then you can register your decorators globally, which means the container will decorate every related service at resolution time, or you can specify which services you want to decorate one by one.
+Then you can register your decorator services globally, which means the container will decorate every related services at resolution time, or you can specify which services you want to decorate one by one.

 #####Global registration
 ```c#
 container.RegisterDecorator<IFoo, FooDecorator>();
 ```
-> With this type of decorator registration the container will decorate all *IFoo* implementations with the *FooDecorator*.
+> With this type of usage the container will decorate all *IFoo* implementations with the *FooDecorator*.

 If you specify more than one decorators, the resolved services will be decorated in the exact same order as the decorators were registered into the container.
 ```c#